solo-io/workshops/gloo-mesh/README.md

 ## Lab environment

-Service Mesh Hub can be run in its own cluster or co-located with an existing mesh.
+Gloo Mesh can be run in its own cluster or co-located with an existing mesh.
 In this exercise, SMH will run in its own dedicated management cluster, while the two managed Istio meshes will run in separate clusters.

 ![Lab](images/lab.png)

 ## Lab 1 : Deploy your Kubernetes clusters

-From the terminal go to the `/home/solo/workshops/smh` directory:
+From the terminal go to the `/home/solo/workshops/gloo-mesh` directory:

 ```
-cd /home/solo/workshops/smh
+cd /home/solo/workshops/gloo-mesh
 ```

 Run the following commands to deploy three Kubernetes clusters using [Kind](https://kind.sigs.k8s.io/):